-There have been significant advancements in orthopedic surgery over the last few decades.
-With more than 6.5 million people expected to undergo orthopedic procedures each year by 2020 and over 25,500 practicing surgeons in the United States specializing in it, groundbreaking innovation will likely continue well into the future.
+There have been significant advancements in orthopedic surgery over the last few decades—and with more than 6.5 million people expected to undergo orthopedic procedures each year by 2020, groundbreaking innovation will likely continue well into the future.
 Unfortunately, this revolutionary spirit didn’t have much impact on orthopedic surgical wound closure, forcing most surgeons to continue to use sutures, a method that dates back as far as 3000 BCE.
 Until now.

 Closing surgical wounds in the aftermath of an operation is frequently cited as a time-consuming task that surgeons would prefer not to spend much time completing.
 Although suture materials have seen a great deal of innovation over the last few decades with the advent of synthetic fibers, the actual techniques used for wound closure have changed very little.
 In addition to the time needed for the actual closure, the materials need to be gathered and prepared.